takashi-ishio/NCDSearch/README.md

 ### Algorithms

+You can specify an algorithm using `-a` option.
+This tool supports the following algorithms.

+ - `lzjd`: Lempel-Ziv Jaccard Distance.
+The default strategy.
+ - `clzjd`: Character-level Lempel-Ziv Jaccard Distance.
+It internally uses `char` instead of `byte` for comparison.
+This may be important to find similar multi-byte strings.
+ - `tld`: Token-level Levenshtein Distance.
+A distance is measured by the number of add/delete/modify operations to transform a query string to a code fragment in source code.
+ - `ntld`: Normalized Token-level Levenshtein Distance.
+A distance is a variant of Token-level Levenshtein Distance normalized by the length of a query string.
+ - `nbld`: Normalized Byte-level Levenshtein Distance.
+A distance is measured by the number of different bytes, normalized by the length of a query string..
+ - `blcs`: Normalized Byte-level Longest Common Subsequence.
+A distance is measured by the length of common byte subsequence normalized by the length of a query string.
+ - `zip`: Normalized Compression Distance with Deflate algorithm that has been used in gzip.
+ - `xz`, `zstd`, `bzip2`, `snappy`, `folca`: Normalized Compression Distance with the corresponding compression algorithm.
+These algorithms are provided just for experiments to see an impact of compression algorithms.

 #### Normalized Compression Distance (NCD)

 Using the `-a zip` option, you can use a traditional Normalized Compression Distance (https://en.wikipedia.org/wiki/Normalized_compression_distance) defined as follows: